r23712/Front-end-Developer-Interview-Questions/README.md

 * Explain the importance of standards and standards bodies.
 	* *Standards are the only thing holding this crazy chaotic thing we call the web together.
 They make it possible for us to code up web stuff that works cross-browser/platform/device/screen*

+* What is FOUC?
+How do you avoid FOUC?
+	* Some pages that uses CSS @import rule experience a curious display quirk in the Windows version of MS Internet Explorer: a momentary flash of unstyled page content.
+We could avoid it by establishing the Link element to the basic HEAD element is probrably the most natural solution, why, because first of all every page can benefit from the addition of either an alternate stylesheet or a media-dependent stylesheet.

 ## HTML-Specific Questions:

 * What's a `doctype` do, and how many can you name?